Where Can I Get a COVID-19 Test for Travel?

 Negative test required to re-enter the U.S. from abroad

-Leaving the States for vaca means you’ll need to provide proof of a negative test taken within 72 hours of departure before you can return.
+Leaving the States for vaca means you’ll need to provide proof of a negative test taken no more than 1 day before your return flight.
 (Yes, this even goes for those who have been vaccinated.)
 While both antigen and PCR tests are acceptable for re-entering the U.S., remember a PCR may be required to enter certain countries.

 Need a test before heading back to the U.S.?
 We got you!